sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 * Click on the F key to indicate if the segmentation is OK ✅, needs manual correction ❌ or if the data is not usable ⚠️ (artifact).
 Two .yml lists, one for manual corrections and one for the unusable data, will automatically be generated.
 * Download the lists by clicking on **Download QC Fails*** and on **Download QC Artifacts**.

 Proceed to manual correction using FSLeyes or ITK snap.
-Uplaod the manual segmentations (_seg-manual.nii.gz) with json sidecar in the derivatives.
+Upload the manual segmentations (_seg-manual.nii.gz) with json sidecar in the derivatives.
 Re-run the analysis: [Launch processing](#launch-processing)

 **2. Registrations**